cris96spa/cris96spa/README.md

 <i>&nbsp; Work with dedication, and learn something new every day!</i><br><br>

 👋 Hello, and thanks for stopping by!
-I’m Cristian C. Spagnuolo, currently working as an AI Engineer at **ML Cube** in Milan, Italy.
+I’m Cristian C. Spagnuolo, an AI Engineer at **ML Cube** in Milan, Italy.
 I specialize in building machine learning models, particularly for computer vision and large language models, while continuously monitoring, evaluating, and refining these models for optimal performance.

 🎓 I hold a **Master's Degree** in Computer Science and Engineering from Politecnico di Milano, graduating **cum laude**.
-My undergraduate degree in the same field was from Università degli Studi del Sannio, where I also graduated with the highest honors.
+My undergraduate degree in the same field was from Università degli Studi del Sannio, where I also graduated with the highest honours.

 📈 In my recent work, I have designed, evaluated, and deployed machine learning models to solve real-world business problems, using data cleaning, exploration, and pre-processing to build robust AI pipelines.
 My skills include deploying models and retraining them based on ongoing performance metrics.